perkinsml/flower-image-classifier/README.md

 |   ├── classifier.pkl                   # Pickled classification model
 |   └── ML Pipeline Preparation.ipynb    # Notebook demonstrating ML pipeline build, train and test
 |
-├── dr_utils
-|   └── custom_functions.py              # Custom functions used by  classification model
-|
-├── app
-│   ├── run.py                           # Flask file that runs the app
-│   └── templates
-│       ├── master.html                  # Main page of web app
-│       └── go.html                      # Classification results page of web app
-│
-├── images                               # A folder of screen shots used on this page
-|
-├── requirements.txt                     # A list of required libraries and their versions
 |
 └── README.md
 </code></pre>